 - eBay has been in the market for a longer time.
 Hence, people generally find eBay more trustworthy than newer platforms.

 - You don’t have to pay one fixed selling fee.
-The selling fee varies category wise, which is good if you are selling under multiple categories.
+The selling fee varies category-wise, which is good if you sell under multiple categories.

 Thanks for reading.
 Tell me which platform do you like more, I would love to know.
 If you have any questions for me please leave them in the comment section below.